J. A. Fair High School

 J. A. Fair High School (FHS) was a four-year public high school located in Little Rock, Arkansas, United States.
 J. A. Fair was one of four comprehensive high schools of the Little Rock School District.
 Beginning the 2014 school year, J. A. Fair was placed under academic distress, changing its name from J. A. Fair Systems Magnet High School to J. A. Fair High School of College and Career Academies.

 Fair was originally a part of the Pulaski County Special School District.
 It opened in August 1982 (with additions in 1983, 1984 and a classroom and cafeteria addition in 2004) and is named for James Augustus "Gus" Fair.
 The school operated as a junior/senior high school (grades 7-12) from 1982 to 1987.
 It was annexed by the Little Rock School District and converted to a senior high school in 1987.
 In 2000, J. A. Fair became a magnet school and offers magnet programs in environmental science, systems engineering/information sciences and medical studies.
 The school was divided into academies: The Academy of Environmental Science, Enterprise Mobile Network Management Academy, and The Academy of Sports Medicine, along with a Freshman Academy.
 It closed in 2020 with the opening of Little Rock Southwest High School.

 History

 J.A.
 Fair High School was established in 1981, with construction completed and doors open to students in August 1982.
 The school was named for James Augustus Fair, an educator, who spent his career as a biology teacher, administrator and after retirement served on the Pulaski County School Board.

 From its opening in 1982 through June 1987, FHS served as a junior/senior high school (grades 7-12) for the Pulaski County Special School District.
 In August 1987, FHS opened as solely a senior high school for the Little Rock School District, one of 14 schools annexed to enhance desegregation efforts.
 FHS became a magnet school in the fall of 2000.
-With construction completed in the spring of 2004, the school now has three new labs for the academy programs, along with two new classrooms, a new band room, and an expanded cafeteria.

 In 2016 Michael Anthony became the principal.

 Fair was replaced by a new high school in southwest Little Rock that began construction in 2017, and opened as Little Rock Southwest High School in 2020.